 Driver behavior isn’t the only problem you face when you take your bike out on the road.
-If you’re involved in an accident, you could suffer life-changing injuries, depending on the type of collision that occurs.
+If you’re involved in an accident, you could suffer life-changing injuries, depending on the collision type.
 The most common types of motorcycle accidents are:

-- Head-on collision – Driver distraction can result in a motorist drifting into oncoming traffic, crashing into a motorcyclist.
+- Head-on collision – Driver distraction can result in a motorist drifting into oncoming traffic and crashing into a motorcyclist.
 Head-on accidents are often catastrophic, leading to severe injuries and fatalities to bike riders and their passengers.

 - Dooring – When someone parks their car on the side of the road, they could cause injuries to a passing biker if they don’t look over their shoulder before opening their door.

 - T-bone accident – T-bone collisions typically happen when drivers don’t yield the right of way, crashing into the side of a motorcyclist proceeding through an intersection.

 - Backing up – Motorists should always check the view out their back window, side- and rear-view mirrors before backing out of a driveway or parking space for bikers passing behind them.
 Failing to do so could cause a collision.

 - Rear-end accident – Colliding with the back of a motorcyclist, especially at high speeds, could cause severe injuries to the bike rider.
 They could be thrown off their bike and suffer debilitating harm or death.